IndianBoy42/dotfiles/install-system.sh/README.md

 I wish Fish could be made to print the commands before they run, probably a wrapper function could work

 I also wish I could install `neovim` earlier because I inevitably have to edit configs and scripts before I get to that stage

+# TODO:

+I should use nix for more tools, instead of apt